Overview

 Stanford University Financial Aid

-Students who are applying for financial aid at Stanford need to submit both the Free Application for Federal Student Aid (or FAFSA), as well as the CSS Profile.
+To apply for financial aid at Stanford you’ll need to submit the Free Application for Federal Student Aid (FAFSA) as well as the CSS Profile.

 The FAFSA code for Stanford is 001305 and the CSS Profile Code is 4704.